The oldest public wildflower garden in the United States

 Invasive: See notes below.

 Comparisons: It is unlikely you will mistake this plant for another but there is in Minnesota another immigrant - The Giant Daisy, Leucanthemella serotina, which is a larger plant, more leaves, similar number of ray florets but many fewer disc florets.
-That species is rarely found and the DNR does not even provide any county data for it.
+That species is rarely found and the DNR plant survey reports it only for Cass and St. Louis Counties.
+(2019) A similar flower adorns Dog Fennel, Anthemis cotula, but that plant is more bushy with much branched stems.

 Above: Stems of Oxeye branch very sparingly near the top.
 Each branch has only one flower.
 Drawing courtesy of Kurt Stüber's Online Library.

 Below: 1st photo - The flattened central disc of numerous yellow disc florets and one flower on the top of the stem is characteristic.
-2nd photo - The upper stem leaves are without stalks, a few teeth and a pinnatifid base.
+2nd photo - The upper stem leaves are without stalks, a few teeth and a few small lobes at the base.

 Below: 1st photo - The outer white ray florets are fertile (styles visible in photo) as are the inner disc florets which are bisexual.
 2nd photo - The phyllaries of the flower head are in several overlapping series with brown margins